 To create a vendor class using the Windows Server 2012 R2 DHCP, IPv4 server utility:

 - 1. Go to Start > Administrative Tool > DHCP. - 2.
-In the DHCP Server Utility, right-click the DHCP server icon and select Define Vendor Classes.
+Right-click the server node, and select Define Vendor Classes.

 You will create a new vendor class to program the DHCP server to recognize the VCI ExtremeWireless <AP model name>.